 The Environmental Impact Statement prepared under these regulations and the present annex shall:

-(a) Be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable; (b) Provide information [based on data from,] [as a general rule, a minimum of 15 years of] [monitoring], in accordance with the relevant regulations,. [requirements of regional environmental management plans,] and Standards and [taking into account the relevant]Guidelines and taking into account the relevant applicable regional environmental management plan, corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
+(a) Be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable; (b) Provide information [based on data from,] [as a general rule, a minimum of 15 years of] [monitoring], in accordance with the regulations, and taking into account the applicable regional environmental management plan,.[]Standards and [ ] Guidelines, ], corresponding to the scale and potential magnitude of the activities, to assess the likely Environmental Effects of the proposed activities.
 Such effects shall be discussed in proportion to their significance.
 Where an applicant or Contractor considers an Environmental Effect to be of no significance, there should be sufficient information to substantiate such conclusion, or a brief discussion as to why further research is not warranted; and

 [(c) Include a non-technical summary of the main conclusions and information provided to facilitate understanding of the nature of the activity by Stakeholders.]